 Both classes discussed and shared with one another what sustainability means to them.
 They then moved on to discuss unsustainable problems in their towns, schools and homes, before coming up with affordable and actionable solutions to these problems.
 The pupils personally tested out the solutions they had devised to each problem on a weekly basis, and shared how successful these had been.

-To conclude their project, each class created a “memory card game” (presenting the sustainable problems & solutions for each country), which they plan to exchange with the other school.
+To conclude their project, each class created a “memory card game” (presenting the sustainable problems & solutions for each country), which they exchanged with the other school.

 Thanks to all of our Cultural Exchange Ambassadors for your fantastic project work!